Postnatal depression

 Treatment of postnatal depression

-Treatment options for postnatal depression include talking therapies and medicines.
+Postnatal depression can be treated with talking therapies and medicines.
 Which treatment is right for you will depend on several factors.
 These include how severe your postnatal depression is and whether you’ve had treatment for depression before.
 It also depends on whether you are breastfeeding.
-Your doctor can explain what options are available and the benefits and risks of each.
+Your doctor can explain the different options and the benefits and risks of each.
 They will then support you in making a decision.

 Talking treatments